rschristopher/ischristtrue.com/src/modern-views/justification.md

 !!! quote "Romans 8:30"
     Moreover whom he did predestinate, them he also called: and whom he called, them he also justified: and whom he justified, them he also glorified.

-This passage remained relatively uncontroversial for the first thousand years of Christianity, however, as we near the great schism between east and west, we can find evidence of some debate through the writings of St. Symeon,
+This passage remained relatively uncontroversial for the first thousand years of Christianity, however, as we near the great schism between east and west, we can find evidence of some debate through the writings of St. Symeon the New Theologian,

 !!! quote "St. Symeon the New Theologian"
     I have heard many people say: “Because the Apostle says; ‘Those whom God foreknew, the same He also predestined; and those whom He predestined, He also called; and those whom He called, the same also glorified‘ [Romans 8:29-30] what good is it to me if I throw myself into many labors, if I give proof of repentance and conversion, when I am neither foreknown nor predestined by God to be saved and conformed to the glory of God His Son?”